pcfreak30/skyd/modules/transactionpool/README.md

-The new peer share subsystem should call `callBlockForShareTSet`, which takes as input the timestamp when the peer was discovered, and returns a channel that must be used to report the size of the transaction set being sent.
+The new peer share subsystem should call `callBlockForShareTSet`, which takes as input the timestamp when the peer was discovered, and returns a channel that must be used to report the size of the transaction set that will be sent.

 The peer share limiter attempts to enforce a global, long term and burst agnostic ratelimit on the new peer share subsystem.
 Ideally, transaction sets